chickenspaceprogram/hmacro/README.md

 ~~~
 Usage:

-hmacro [OPTIONS] <filename>
+hmacro [Flags] [Options] <filenames>

+Flags:

-`-v', `--version' - Print a version message, then exit
+-v, --version            - Print a version message, then exit
-`-h', `--help'    - Print a help message, then exit
+-h, --help               - Print a help message, then exit
-`--license'       - Display information about hmacro's license
+-l, --license            - Display information about hmacro's license
+-P, --no-default-prelude - Disables the default Prelude and Epilogue.
+-E, --keep-esc           - Disables postprocessing of escaped characters

+Options:

-`-Dmacro;3;exp'   - Defines a new macro, named `macro', that pops 3 arguments
+-Dmacro;3;exp         - Defines a new macro, named "macro", that pops 3
-                    from the stack and expands to `exp'.
-The macro is defined
+--define=macro;3;exp    arguments from the stack and expands to "exp".
+The
-                    after the Prelude and before any files are expanded.
+                        macro is defined after the Prelude and before any
+                        files are expanded.

-`-p <prelude>'    - Adds the file at <prelude> to the Prelude.
+-p <prelude>          - Adds the file <prelude> to the Prelude.
 All files are
-                    added after the default Prelude, if it is enabled.
+--prelude=<prelude>     added after the default Prelude, if enabled.

-`-e <epilogue>'   - Adds the file at <epilogue> to the Epilogue.
-All files are
+-e <epilogue>         - Adds the file <epilogue> to the Epilogue.
+All files
-                    added before the default Epilogue, if it is enabled.
+--epilogue=<epilogue>   are added before the default Epilogue, if enabled.

-`-P'              - Disables the default Prelude and Epilogue.
-`-E`              - Disables postprocessing of escaped characters
+-o <output>           - Writes output to the file <output>.
+If this option is
+--output=<output>       not specified, output is written to stdout.

 You can pass a list of filenames to hmacro.
 They will each be expanded separately and the results concatenated.

+Passing -- as an argument will result in all arguments after it being treated
+as files to read from.

+Furthermore, passing - as an argument will make hmacro read from stdin.

+hmacro doesn't play super nicely in shell pipes.
+It works fine, but the current
+implementation buffers input until it ends, then parses and outputs it all at
+once.
 ~~~

 ## Source file format